chethanbn1710/uber_rnpl/README.md

 curl -X GET "http://127.0.0.1:8000/ride-requests"

-Stop the server
+# 7.Stop the server:

 Press CTRL + C in the terminal.

-✅ Now the system is ready to accept ride requests and store them in the database.
+The system is now ready to accept ride requests and store them in the database.